- 1. 1. Your Actions Contributed to the Crash

-When an insurance adjuster denies your car accident claim, it can be tempting to give up and walk away.
-However, you should remember that having your claim denied doesn’t mean the claim was weak.
-The main reason why many claims get denied is simply because that’s what insurance companies do—their profit margins depend on it.
+When an insurance adjuster denies your car insurance claim, it can be tempting to give up and walk away.
+However, you should remember that having your claim denied doesn’t necessarily mean the claim is weak.
+The main reason many claims get denied is simply because that’s what insurance companies do—their profit margins depend on it.
 They do not have your best interests at heart, and may be acting in bad faith.

 1. Your Actions Contributed to the Crash

-Under Texas law, the insurance company does not have to cover your damages if you were more than 50% at fault for the collision.
-If you contributed to the accident, but your conduct wasn’t its primary cause, the insurance company can proportionately reduce your damages.
+Under Texas’ comparative fault rules, the auto insurance company does not have to cover your damages if you were more than 50% at fault for the collision.
+If you contributed to the accident, but your conduct wasn’t its primary cause, the insurance company can reduce your damages proportionally.

-For example, suppose another driver crashed into your vehicle and you suffered injuries that created $200,000 in medical bills and lost income.
-However, let’s say your actions partially caused the crash and a court determines you bore 10% of the responsibility for your own injuries.
-The insurance company can reduce your damages by this amount and pay you $180,000 ($200,0000 x 0.1 = $20,000).
+For example, suppose the primarily at-fault driver crashed into your vehicle and you suffered injuries that created $200,000 in medical bills and lost income.
+However, let’s say your actions partially caused the crash and a court decides you were 10% at fault for the wreck.
+The insurance company can reduce your payout by this amount and only pay you $180,000 ($200,0000 x 0.1 = $20,000).

 2. You Have Pre-Existing Medical Conditions

-When you have a pre-existing condition, such as a previous back injury or a degenerative joint disease, it can be difficult to pinpoint exactly how the collision worsened the condition.
-Insurance companies use this uncertainty to dispute many legitimate claims.
+If you have a pre-existing condition, such as an old back injury or degenerative joint disease, it can be difficult to pinpoint exactly how the collision worsened the condition.
+Insurance companies take advantage of this uncertainty and dispute many legitimate claims.

 Still, documenting your health before and after the crash and explaining how the collision made any pre-existing conditions worse won’t be simple.
-Usually, it will require testimony from doctors and accident reconstruction experts.
-An experienced personal injury attorney can help you secure these experts and put all the pieces together to clearly demonstrate how the wreck impacted your health.
+Usually, it will require testimony from doctors and car accident reconstruction experts.
+An experienced personal injury attorney can help you secure these experts and put all the pieces together to clearly show how the wreck affected your health.